3 min read

 Make sure to use the table functionality to make proper tables rather than using tabs and custom spaces.

-For ESEF reports we strongly recommend using dummy numbers in cells until the real ones have been entered into the report.
-Leaving blank spaces in tables where numbers should be make it harder for the XHTML to be parsed correctly.
+For ESEF reports, we strongly recommend using dummy numbers in cells until the real ones have been entered into the report.
+Leaving blank spaces in tables where numbers should be makes it harder for the XHTML to be parsed correctly.

-Use fonts from same source for every user
+Use fonts from the same source for every user

 Orange divider